Who We Are

 Randolph Carter

-Randolph has devoted his career to promoting equity and diversity in education and communities.
+Randolph (he/him) has devoted his career to promoting equity and diversity in education and communities.
 He was a Fellow in the Harvard University School Leadership Program, Graduate School of Education, where he received a master’s degree in education with a school leadership qualification.
 He is currently a doctoral student in the School of Education Leadership and Change at Fielding University.
-He has been a middle school reading specialist, a school administrator, and while at the National Association of Independent Schools, he directed their equity programming and founded two of their signature projects: People of Color Conference and Student Diversity Leadership Conference.
+A founding member of Alma Partners, he has been a middle school reading specialist, a school administrator, and while at the National Association of Independent Schools, he directed their equity programming and founded two of their signature projects: People of Color Conference and Student Diversity Leadership Conference.

 Randolph has also served on numerous school boards, including Fielding Graduate University and the Institute for Community Enrichment.
 As both the founder of East Ed and a member of the original Black Panther Party in Seattle, where the group’s work focused on community service, Randolph has always worked to unite members of communities and bridge differences.
 He is a member of the Education Committee of the New Press.
 His publications include peer-reviewed articles and book reviews published in national journals.
 Randolph’s daughter attended the Sacramento Waldorf School.